-Non-Compliant Requirements Requirements Required Proposed Officer Comments Pursuar to Clause 38(5) of TPS 1 Officer Comments Pursuant to Clause 38(5) of TPS 1 Density: 2.26 lots at R30 2 lots at R30 Noted - no variation.
+Non-Compliant Requirements Officer Comments Pursuant to Clause 38(5) of TPS 1 Density: 2.26 lots at R30 2 lots at R30 Noted - no variation.

-Minimum Site Area:
+Minimum Site

+Area:

-Proposed Lot 1 270 square metres 257 square metres (4.8 per cent bonus) Not supported - condition applied for the exclusive site area for proposed lot 1 being increased to 270 square metres.
+Proposed Lot 1 270 square metres 257 square metres Not supported - condition

+- (4.8 per cent bonus) applied for the exclusive site

+area for proposed lot 1 being

+increased to 270 square

+metres.

 Proposed Lot 2 270 square metres 317 square metres Noted - no variation.

 Consu Itation Submissions

-Consultation for su ıbdivision application ns is not required as th ne initial application is made to
+Consultation for subdivision applications is not required as the initial application is made to

 the Western Austra lian Planning Comm ission.

-Ot her Implications
+Other Implications

-Legal/Policy Legal/Policy
+Legal/Policy TPS 1 and associated

 Policies, and Residential

 Design Codes (R Codes).

 Strategic Implication Nil

 Financial/Budget In Nil

+The conceptative D Coding and density homes calculations are may ided in accordance with the

-^{} The representative R Coding and density bonus calculations are provided in accordance with the Notice of Motion (Item 11.1) resolved at the Ordinary Meeting of Council held on 23 March 2004.
+The representative R Coding and density bonus calculations are provided in accordance with the Notice of Motion (Item 11.1) resolved at the Ordinary Meeting of Council held on 23 March 2004.